OstapHolub/dropbox-browser/README.md

 ### Views
 Space for shared across multiple flows views.
 It's okay to move something from flow to this space whenever you need to use it for something else.
 Make sure that does not break anything before making such change.

+### Model
+Space for shared plain structs and classes describing models used for retrieving, saving and processing data.

 ### SupportingFiles
 Auxiliary group to keep root directory clean.
 Contains info.plist.